teleport-network/teleport-documents/intro/README.md

 Step 6: The packet is executed on the destination chain

-Destination chain XIBC packet contract receives the cross-chain packets and verifies the proof, and then routes sub-packets to XIBC token-transfer contract and remote-contract-call contract.
-Basic application contracts execute their own logic and return sub-acknowledges to XIBC packet contract.
-Then the packet contract aggregates all sub-acknowledges and store an acknowledgement corresponding to the packet.
+On the Destination chain, XIBC contracts receive the cross-chain packets and verifies the proof, and then routes sub-packets to XIBC token-transfer contract and remote-contract-call contract.
+Basic application contracts execute their own logic and return sub-acknowledgements to the XIBC packet contract.
+Then the packet contract aggregates all sub-acknowledges and stores an acknowledgement corresponding to the packet.

 Step 7: Relayers relay the acknowledgement back to the source chain

 Step 8: The acknowledgement is executed on the source chain

-Source chain XIBC packet contract receives the acknowledgement and verifies the proof, and then route each sub-acknowledge to XIBC application contracts.
+Source chain XIBC packet contract receives the acknowledgement and verifies the proof, and then routes each sub-acknowledge to XIBC application contracts.
 XIBC token-transfer contract will [refund user funds if getting an error acknowledgement](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/transfer/Transfer.sol#L434), RCC will store the [ack](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/rcc/RCC.sol#L156) and users can execute their own exception handling logic by the ack.

 #### Cross-chain transfer via Teleport using Teleport funding pool